en3rypt/simon-game/README.md

 ## Rules

-1- At the beginning of the game, one of the 4 keys lights up randomly producing simultaneously a sound associated to the key.
+1- At the beginning of the game, one of the 4 keys lights up randomly producing simultaneously a sound associated to the key.<br/>
-2- The player has to press the same key.
+2- The player has to press the same key.<br/>
-3- Next, the Simon turns back the same light on and a second one, again randomly.
+3- Next, the Simon turns back the same light on and a second one, again randomly.<br/>
-4- The player has to reproduce this chain of light using his memory.
+4- The player has to reproduce this chain of light using his memory.<br/>
 5- And so on...
-In each round a new key is added to the series and the game becomes all the more difficult as the player's memory is put to the test.
+In each round a new key is added to the series and the game becomes all the more difficult as the player's memory is put to the test.<br/>
 6- If the player doesn't make any mistake, the game goes on, so it is an endless game!